13 Common Screening Interview Questions to Ask to Find Top Talent

 - Eliminate or advance candidates accordingly

-By using Hireflix’s one-way video interview software for pre screening interviews, you can save yourself time and energy while still accelerating your hiring process.
+By using Hireflix’s one-way video interview software for screening interviews, you can save yourself time and energy while still accelerating your hiring process.
 This reduces the chance that the most qualified candidate will be hired elsewhere before you get a chance to interview them.

 There’s no doubt that establishing a system for screening interview questions can improve your hiring process.
 But the thought of getting started might seem daunting.